Asylum2032/foresightinteractive/pages/factors/factor_surveillance_security_digital_warfare.md

 * Launch of end-to-end automated immigration processing systems lead to efficiency gains in international protection
 * Invention of highly secure and standardised databases for exclusive use by migration organisations
 * Enabled constant monitoring of health and wellbeing of asylum seekers improves living conditions of asylum seekers
-* Ultra-secure databases for migration and automated monitoring systems provide tracking, information delivery, limiting overstays, and organised relocation.
+* Ultra-secure databases for migration and automated monitoring systems provide tracking, information delivery, limiting overstays, and organised relocation

 # B (Pessimist)